 If you want to determine whether or not your ISP is throttling your bandwidth, run an Internet speed test.
 This is an easy way to run a quick Internet health check.
 Once initiated, the test measures the time it takes for your ISP to reply to your request to contact a “client” to either downstream or upstream content.

 If you really want to know whether your Internet is being throttled, though, you’ll have to do these speed tests numerous times over a month.
 For example, if your Internet service seems slow during peak nighttime hours, run the test during the morning and again in the evening to compare the results.
 If you suspect your provider is capping bandwidth once you’ve hit a data limit, analyze your tests from the beginning of the month against those at the end.
-Regular tests will be your best indicator, and certain programs like SpeedTest even allow you to sign up for an account to help track your results.
+Regular tests will be your best indicator.

 Do All Cable Companies Throttle?

 You won’t find throttling mentioned in many cable company contracts.
 Speed capping and streaming bandwidth allocation generally fall under “performance management” practices, and the details in user agreements aren’t always easy to navigate.
 To clear things up, here’s a quick guide to three of the biggest cable ISPs’ past and present throttling practices.

 History: In surveys by the American Customer Satisfaction Index, XFINITY has had the lowest customer satisfaction ranking of any company or government in the U.S. for years.
 They’ve also come under fire for forcing Netflix to pay for additional bandwidth to meet demand from their already paying customers.